Early English Mitre Planes, Part I: Christopher Gabriel, John Sym, Early Plane Irons & c.

 After Gabriel

 While the following mitre plane looks similar to a Gabriel in many ways, I believe it is later, probably 1830s or 1840s.
 A major clue here is the bridge, which no longer has the crescent shaped rounded recess, but a cutout with a longer straight edge, with corners at each side.
-This type of bridge can be found marked with makers such as Ponder or Moon, or unmarked, such as in this example.
+This type of bridge can be found marked with makers such as Ponder, Moon, Smith, or unmarked, such as in this example.
 Another clue with this plane is in the Moses Eadon snecked iron with it.
 The Eadon iron dates from the 1830s.

 3 Bridges compared: pre-Gabriel c.
 1760-1780; Gabriel period c.
 1780-1822; post-Gabriel c.
 1823-1850.